Top 10 Most Dangerous Weather Events Ever Recorded

 2. The 1887 Yellow River Flood

 Twenty years before this event, the Yellow River lived up to its nickname, which is “China’s Sorrow.”
-In September 1887, the dikes gave way under the weight of heavy sediment and rainfall.
+In September 1887, the dikes gave way under the burden of heavy sediment and rainfall.
 On that day, the river broke loose across densely populated plains, killing an estimated 2 million people.

 The Yellow River had been breaking its banks for centuries.
 Managing these massive waterways was an engineering challenge that regularly failed, turning environmental problems into mass death.
-Each failure offered lessons, but implementing solutions across thousands of miles of river in an agrarian society proved nearly impossible.

 3. 1970 Bhola Cyclone

 What followed was almost as devastating as the cyclone itself.
 The West Pakistani military government botched relief efforts so badly, showing such clear discrimination and incompetence, that it accelerated the political crisis already brewing in East Pakistan.
-This weather disaster helped trigger the Bangladesh Liberation War and eventually led to an independent Bangladesh in 1971.

 4. 1991 Bangladesh Cyclone (Gorky)